radiodan-archive/project/docs/getting_started.markdown

     # identify your SD card as the new one
     # where 'n' is a number
     diskutil unmountDisk /dev/diskn
-    # Downloads/ is whereever it downloaded to
+    # Downloads/ is wherever it downloaded to
     dd bs=1m of=/dev/disk2 if=~/Downloads/radiodn_0.1.img

 ## 3. Eject the disk from your SD card reader and assemble the components, like this: